 If you have any concerns about the safety and/or well-being of any child or young person , you can contact school or telephone the Children’s Advice and Support Service (CASS) on 0121 303 1888.
 If you believe a child is at risk of immediate harm you should call 999.

-All Safeguarding practice at Topcliffe is underpinned by Keeping Children Safe in Education 2021.
+All Safeguarding practice at Topcliffe is underpinned by the most recent version of Keeping Children Safe in Education.

 The PANTS / Underwear rule – guidance for parents on how to talk to your child about keeping themselves safe from sexual abuse.